-Autumn is a lovely time of year to visit this Krakow—the second largest and one of the oldest in Poland—with plenty of festivals, events, and activities to entertain tourists and residents alike, and October is a great month to take in museums and enjoy relaxing meals in Krakow's many restaurants.
+Autumn is a lovely time of year to visit Krakow—the second largest and one of the oldest cities in Poland—with plenty of festivals, events, and activities to entertain tourists and residents alike, and October is a great month to take in museums and enjoy relaxing meals in Krakow's many restaurants.

 Visitors should keep in mind that most of Poland, especially Krakow, exists within a temperate climate, and as a result, the fall season can get down to temperatures of 8 degrees Celcius and 46 degrees Fahrenheit, so when packing for your trip make sure to bring clothing that can be layered.

-October Weather and Clothing in Krakow
+October Weather and Clothing

 The beginning of fall in Krakow is one of the nicest times of year to visit this Polish city, but you should keep in mind that temperatures fluctuate between mildly cool to nearly freezing with temperatures dropping over the month.
 As a result, you should remember to pack clothing that can be layered to adjust to the changing weather.